-Squirrel Nest in Tree
+Squirrel Nest In Tree (Identification & Removal)

 Large trees are ideal places for tree squirrels to nest.
 When squirrels settle in, considerable damage can occur to your property and home.
 You might start to notice squirrels building homes in trees in the form of nests.
 Homeowners may wonder if they can remove the nest safely to get rid of this pest.